MicrosoftDocs/fabric-docs/docs/onelake/security/data-access-control-model.md

 | Yes | No | No |
 | Yes | Yes | Yes |

-The RBAC permissions must be defined for the entire scope of the shortcut (entire target folder), but inherit recursively to all its sub-folders and files.
+The RBAC permissions must be defined for the entire scope of the shortcut (entire target folder), but inherit recursively to all its subfolders and files.

-Learn more about S3, ADLS and Dataverse shortcuts in [OneLake Shortcuts](../onelake-shortcuts.md).
+Learn more about S3, ADLS, and Dataverse shortcuts in [OneLake Shortcuts](../onelake-shortcuts.md).

 ### Limits on OneLake RBAC